Candace Owens: Israel and Palestine

 Owens is a critic of Israel and was increasingly critical of the country during the Gaza war.
 In October 2023, she condemned an Israeli strike on a Christian church in Gaza that resulted in the deaths of Christians, tweeting, "I have been disgusted by the propagandists pretending a Christian church was not bombed.
 Christians were killed.
 No Christian should stay silent."
 She later added, "If you think it's antisemitism to notice that innocent Christians were killed in an IDF bombing, then you need to log off."
 Clarifying her views in early November, Owens tweeted "No government anywhere has a right to commit a genocide, ever."

 Her stance on Israel led to her break with Ben Shapiro, co-founder of The Daily Wire, the website for which Candace Owens then worked, contributing to her departing it in March 2024.
 Shapiro saw her position as increasingly antisemitic: Owens criticized US support for Israel, saying she did not believe "that American taxpayers should have to pay for Israel's wars or the wars of any other country", but also posted about "political Jews" and a "very small ring of specific people who are using the fact that they are Jewish to shield themselves from any criticism", comments Shapiro described as "absolutely disgraceful".

-In 2024, Owens accused Israeli Prime Minister Benjamin Netanyahu of killing children, calling Israel's actions "a holocaust that is being committed on Palestinian children and women."
+In 2024, Owens accused Israeli Prime Minister Benjamin Netanyahu of killing children, calling Israel's actions "a holocaust that is being committed on Palestinian children and women".

-In 2025, Owens expressed criticism of President Trump's lack of response to the humanitarian crisis in Palestine and of his announcement of building a resort on the ruins of Gaza.
+By the end of 2025, Al Jazeera's Arabic service had noted a shift in Owens' rhetoric regarding the Middle East, where she condemned the attacks on the Al-Aqsa Mosque as well as the occupation of the Gaza Strip, causing her popularity among Arab media outlets and Muslim groups to grow.
+Political journalist Mohammed Ezzat noted that this was a radical shift for Owens' stance, as in the 2010s she had been embroiled in controversy over comments regarding Muslim immigrants following the European migrant crisis, as well as the attacks on the Christchurch Mosque in 2019.

+Later, in early 2026, Owens interviewed Bassem Youssef, an Egyptian-American comedian, about political taboos in the media influenced by the Zionist lobby in the United States to target Muslims.
+The conversation between Owens and Youssef regarding the foreign policy situation between the United States and the Middle East, as well as their comments on the death of Charlie Kirk, were reported by several Egyptian media outlets, including Al-Masry Al-Youm, one of the largest newspapers in circulation in the North African country.